Ratysz/ratysz.github.io/content/draft/scheduling-1.md

 implicit ones.

 The scheduling algorithm performs the following steps for each stage:
-1. If the schedule has been changed, reset cached scheduling data (dependency counters, list of thread-local systems).
+1. If the schedule has been changed, reset cached scheduling data (lists of dependency counters, list of thread-local systems' indices, etc).
 2. From all systems of the stage, in order of insertion, select the range of systems to operate on this cycle: from the end of last cycle's range, exclusive, (or first system, inclusive, if this is the first cycle) to next thread-local